Expanding the Saranac River Trail Greenway to Facilitate Resident Physical Activity

 One-quarter of residents report being physically inactive, which contributes to the high rates of obesity among children and adults in the county.
 Recent population-based health improvement initiatives have focused on increasing residents’ physical activity levels.
 In 2017, NYSHealth awarded The Foundation of Champlain Valley Physicians Hospital (CVPH) a grant to develop a portion of the Saranac River trail, the Lapierre Lane Riverway, to increase physical activity and outdoor recreation opportunities for community members.

-Under this grant, CVPH will partner with the Town of Plattsburg and other local businesses to extend the Saranac River Trail Greenway and develop the Lapierre Lane Riverway.
-Situated along the shores of the Saranac River, the Riverway will offer access to water for kayaking; a deck for fishing; a healing garden; a nature-inspired playground; physical activity stations for senior citizens; and a loop trail for walking, snowshoeing, cross-country skiing, jogging, and biking.
-It will also include markers for historical facts and local flora, fauna, and fish species along the waterway, as well as offer environmental programming that will be provided to local schools.
+Under this grant, CVPH partnered with the Town of Plattsburg and other local businesses to extend the Saranac River Trail Greenway and develop the Lapierre Lane Riverway.
+Situated along the shores of the Saranac River, the Riverway offered access to water for kayaking; a deck for fishing; a healing garden; a nature-inspired playground; physical activity stations for senior citizens; and a loop trail for walking, snowshoeing, cross-country skiing, jogging, and biking.
+It also included markers for historical facts and local flora, fauna, and fish species along the waterway, as well as environmental programming for local schools.
 By providing year-round, low-cost opportunities for physical activity, the Lapierre Lane Riverway also ensures that low-income residents have access to these resources.
 The Riverway is accessible by public transportation and within walking distance to a low-income senior housing development.
-Following the development of the Riverway, CVPH will publish a “How To” document to guide other rural New York communities in creating public spaces that encourage residents to be physically active.
+Following the development of the Riverway, CVPH published a “How To” document to guide other rural New York communities in creating public spaces that encourage residents to be physically active.